Back to Blog

 Critical Journey Phases:

-4. Renewal (Final 60-90 days): Progress reviews, future planning, service options
+4. Renewal (Last 60 to 90 days): Progress review, future plans, service options

 Common Friction Points: